-This article covers system requirements, how to choose between different versions, if you should buy a Microsoft Office suite instead, and links so you can buy software for immediate download.
+This article covers system requirements, how to choose between different versions, and links so you can buy software for immediate download.

-The latest version of the Microsoft word processing software is Word 2013 (or Word 2011 if you use a Mac).
-You can still find Word 2010 online, but I highly recommend purchasing the latest version instead of buying outdated software.
+The latest version of the Microsoft word processing software is Word 2019 for PC or Mac.
+You can still find older versions of Word online, but I highly recommend purchasing the latest version instead of buying outdated software.

 Let’s face it…if you are still using Windows 98 on an old computer, you might as well stop reading.
 Go out and buy a computer first!
-You will not be able to run Microsoft Office 2013 software programs on your old system.
+You will not be able to run the newest Microsoft Office programs on your old system.

 Make sure your current or any new system you buy meets the system requirements.
 If your computer specs barely meet the minimum requirements, you can still install the software, but performance and availability of some features may be affected.

-Here are the minimum system requirements for Microsoft Word 2013 for PC and Office 2011 for Mac:
+Here are the minimum system requirements for Microsoft Word 2019 for PC and Mac:

 - Mac with Intel processor